toddtreece/osc-examples/README.md

 ## Installation

 The examples require the latest stable version of node.js (>= v0.12.0) to be installed.
+After downloading and installing node.js, you can clone this repository and install the dependencies using `npm`.
 ```
 $ git clone https://github.com/toddtreece/osc-examples.git && cd osc-examples
 $ npm install